-The Investment Manager applies governance and sustainability criteria when selecting investments for the Fund.
-The strategy aims to identify issuers demonstrating good or improving sustainability credentials, and those that impose a high cost on the environment and society.
+Credit selection decisions are delegated to the Investment Manager's specialist credit investment teams, who aim to identify issuers demonstrating good or improving sustainability credentials, and those that impose a high cost on the environment and society.
 This involves:

-- The exclusion of issuers that the Investment Manager deems to have businesses that are materially damaging to the climate and impose unjustifiable social costs.
+- The exclusion of issuers that the Investment Manager deems to have businesses that are materially damaging to the environment or impose unjustifiable social costs.